taromero/latte/README.md

 - Simple (yet nice?) `console based report`.
 - It runs inside `Meteor's context` (you can user global variables, such as Meteor collections).

-#### Gotchas

-- `afterAll` and `afterEach` must be declared before `it` blocks in each `describe` or `context` block.
-- Cannot run assertions inside `before` or `after` blocks.
-- Initially designed to work only on server side.
-- If the internet connection is flacky, it might take some seconds to end the Meteor process (this is due to some Meteor's internals).

 #### How to use

 1. `meteor add canotto90:latte`.